 When Eddie Valentin opened Friend’s in 1989, one objective was to provide the existing gay Latino community with a safe space.
-That goal is still critical as ever, as many of the city’s POC-friendly bars have been forced to close their doors—a disheartening trend that was worsened by COVID-19.
-Jackson Heights is home to a concentration of LGBTQIA+ establishments, and a naughty night on Roosevelt Avenue should make every queer’s bucket list.
+That goal is still critical as ever, as many of the city’s POC-friendly bars have been forced to close their doors—a disheartening trend that was worsened by the pandemic.
+Jackson Heights is home to a concentration of LGBTQ+ establishments, and a naughty night on Roosevelt Avenue should make every queer’s bucket list.
 Friend’s is the venue that started it all, and today the place frequently runs drink specials, brings in DJs, and hosts exotic male dancers.

 If you see wild club scenes in movies and think, “that doesn’t exist IRL,” you clearly haven’t been to Industry.
 Square footage is the hotspot’s biggest asset, with three large areas each equipped to handle a crowd.
 There’s the classic bar room with tables and stools; a sexy, veiled lounge for intimate moments; and a performance area where drag queens and DJs post up daily.
 During busy times, guests can check bags and coats by the entrance before letting loose, and early birds are rewarded with $2 off every drink from 6 pm–9 pm.

 This decades-old favorite never stopped being fun.
-The cash-only dive that’s widely considered the oldest gay bar in NYC has been slinging drinks to a mostly male crowd since the 1860s, and in the 1960s, the clientele began skewing queer after a “Sip-In” led to the state Supreme Court declaring that “well-behaved homosexuals” could not be denied service.
-Today, the jukebox at Julius’ blares as gay forefathers and Gen Z twinks slam down drinks and fried foods in perfect harmony.
+The cash-only dive that’s widely considered the oldest gay bar in New York City has been slinging drinks to a mostly male crowd since the 1860s, and in the 1960s, the clientele began skewing queer after a “Sip-In” led to the state Supreme Court declaring that “well-behaved homosexuals” could not be denied service.
+Today, the jukebox at Julius’ blares as gay forefathers and Gen Z twinks slam down drinks and snarf fried foods in perfect harmony.
 Fortunately, the “well-behaved” restriction no longer applies in the 21st century, so all bets are off for what you’ll witness.

-Williamsburg has changed tremendously over the past couple of decades, but after stepping foot into Metropolitan, you’d never know it.
+Williamsburg has changed tremendously over the past couple of decades, but after stepping foot into the ever-popular Metropolitan, you’d never know it.
 Since 2002, the outer-borough locale has stayed true to its grit—a brand that includes fog machines, go-go dancers, billiards, and an enormous backyard that hosts free summer barbecues and year-round enthusiasm.
 Metropolitan shrugs away the notion of craft cocktails and avant-garde entertainment, instead adhering to the principle that in a neighborhood of newness, it’s important for some things to stay the same.

 If you say you’re going “nowhere” this weekend, you better be referencing the bar.
 Despite its unassuming name, Nowhere makes dark and dingy environs something to long for.
-With affordable drink prices, unbeatable music, and a newly replaced pool table, this is somewhere you need to experience.
+With affordable drink prices, unbeatable music, and a pool table, this is somewhere you need to experience.
 If not for the beer and shot combos, for the talkative patrons that you’re sure to befriend.
 Head in a little later in the night and you just might stumble across a raunchy party—here, what happens in the dark corner of the bar stays in the dark corner of the bar.

-The Rosemont sprouted on a quiet block of Montrose Avenue in late 2016 as a trendy new spot where Brooklynites could get their freak on.
-The bar doesn’t come to life till late in the night, but once it does, its spacious back patio serves as the perfect cool-down area after dancing to your heart’s content.
+The Rosemont sprouted on a quiet block of Montrose Avenue in late 2016 as a trendy new spot where Brooklynites could get their sweat on.
+The bar doesn’t come to life until late in the night, but once it does, its spacious back patio serves as the perfect cool-down area after dancing to your heart’s content.
 The place creates a welcome environment for all queer people—one that thrives even on weeknights, and more importantly, one that values diversity in all its forms.